Introduction to Structure, Periodicity and Coordination Chemistry

 You’ll study the relationships between structure and properties of solids, and develop electronic structure theories that account for a wide range of properties of solids.
 You’ll learn about semi-conductors, photoconductivity, LEDs and solar cells.
 You’ll also study the modern theoretical methods that are used to calculate the properties of molecules and materials.
 You’ll follow this module throughout the year through independent study and will be assessed by three written assignments.

 You will be welcomed into one of the research groups within the School of Chemistry to undertake an in-depth research project.
 All projects will involve a review of relevant published work and the planning and execution of a research topic under the guidance of two supervisors.

 Building on your knowledge from the previous years' modules in inorganic chemistry, you’ll study topics including: electron transfer pathways; inorganic chemistry in biological systems; the principles of molecular and supramolecular photochemistry; applications of inorganic photochemistry; and photocatalysis.
 You’ll attend two lectures each week in this module.

 Contemporary Physical Chemistry

 You’ll learn about the properties of matter from condensed matter through to gas phase including the novel states of matter such as ultracold molecules in traps and liquid He nanodroplets, microsolvated clusters, and low dimensional carbon structures.
 You’ll study the dynamics of chemical processes and the capability of modern light sources allowing for the study of time-resolved measurements on timescales ranging from pico to attoseconds.
-You’ll study this module through two hours of lectures per week.
+You’ll study this module in two lectures per week.